Clinical Diagnostics & Medical Sciences

 Key Learning:

-• The role of screening in prevention, early diagnosis and reducing system pressure.
+• The role of screening and case finding in prevention and early intervention.

 09:50